 Here are some of Barry’s projects as an editor or Story Supervisor.

 If you’ve ever heard songs by influential indie band The Promise Ring or his current acclaimed band Maritime, you’ve heard Dan’s music — he was a founding member and drummer for both bands.

-Dan’s primary role at September Club is as the Post Production Supervisor, which

-    means that he oversees all editorial projects for the company.
-So if you’ve ever

-    seen any September Club work, you’ve seen Dan’s editing and storytelling magic
+Dan’s primary role at September Club is as the Post Production Supervisor, which means that he oversees all editorial projects for the company.
+So if you’ve ever seen any September Club work, you’ve seen Dan’s editing and storytelling magic at work.

-    at work.

-    Dan recently moved into producing on the film Don’t Break Down, the story of the

-    seminal punk-emo band Jawbreaker.
+Dan recently produced Don’t Break Down, the story of the seminal punk band Jawbreaker.

-    Erin Elders is a director, writer and editor who studied film / video at

-    Columbia College in Chicago, where he helped found the band Maps & Atlases.
-The

-    band released two EPs, two full length albums, and toured internationally.
+Erin Elders is a director, writer and editor who studied film / video at Columbia College in Chicago, where he helped found the band Maps & Atlases.
+The band released two EPs, two full length albums, and toured internationally.